A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Results

+Supplementary Information Note~\ref{sec:note-simulation} provides details about the implementation of training and inference in our experiments, and we have made the simulation data available in Ref.~\cite{Yon_2024a}.

-Dropping connections randomly during retraining provides a generic mitigation strategy applicable to any memristive crossbar architecture given knowledge of the average stuck-at-fault rate is available.
-However, it does not allow recovery of an accuracy close to baseline even for low rates of stuck-at fault devices.
-Therefore, we study a more specific retraining scheme where the connections corresponding to the actual location of stuck-at fault parameters in a specificcally characterized crossbar are dropped.
-Beyond preventing the mapping of large weights to stuck-at fault parameters~\cite{Chen:2017}, this scheme entirely prevents updates of weights that cannot be reliably programmed in the crossbar.
-The idea of this device-specific retraining is to leverage precise hardware knowledge to find the best network parameters for that circuit.
-It has the advantage of converging towards an optimized solution as we show below, at the cost of individually characterizing each crossbar of the memristive neural decoder to localize stuck-at-fault devices, which can be achieved through methods such as march tests~\cite{Goor:1993, Chen:2015b}.
+Dropping connections randomly during the \ac{HWA}-\ac{MND} re-training provides a generic mitigation strategy applicable to any crossbar of memristors given that the average number of stuck-at fault devices is known prior to re-training.
+However, it does not allow for a full recovery of the digital baseline performance even for low rates of stuck-at fault devices. \ac{DS}-\ac{MND} addresses this shortcoming.
+This re-training of \ac{DS}-\ac{MND} completely avoids updating weights that cannot be reliably programmed in the crossbar.
+The idea of this \ac{DS} re-training is to leverage precise knowledge of the crossbars' electrical characterizations to find the best \ac{NN} parameters for that particular memristive circuit.
+It has the advantage of converging towards a nearly optimal solution, at the cost of having to individually characterize each crossbar of the \ac{MND} to localize stuck-at fault devices, a task which can be performed through methods such as march tests~\cite{Goor_1993, Chen_2015b}.
+The simulation results, with the expected \qty{10}{\percent} rate of stuck-at fault devices(see Fig.~\ref{fig:mnd-results} (d)), show that only \ac{DS}-\ac{MND} reaches within \qty{1}{\percent} of the digital baseline's fidelity, whereas the \ac{HWA}-\ac{MND} recovers only about half of the performance loss due to hardware non-idealities.

-Figure~\ref{fig:3}(b) compares for different rates of stuck-at fault parameters the accuracy of different versions of the neural decoder: \begin{itemize} \item The baseline decoder is purely digital and doesn't include non-idealities during inference;

-\item The FP-MND includes the experimentally characterized programming variability during inference, and assumes a finite 8-bit input-output resolution.

-\item The HWA-MND also includes those non-idealities, but is retrained using random dropconnects with an optimized $p_{\text{drop}}$, as well as a $0.8\%$ Gaussian noise injection.